 For one of the best meals in the city – Locanda Verde

 When someone asks for NYC restaurant recommendations, Locanda Verde always comes top of mind.
 It’s memorable and very likable, perfect if you’re looking to impress someone.
 I’ve been on business meetings here, a date, and with my parents when they came to town.
 In fact, I don’t think I’ve ever heard of someone having a bad experience here.
 Because of this, it’s a lively atmosphere and is safest planned with a reservation.
 Raving aside, they serve seasonal and urban Italian menu.
 For breakfast or brunch, I love their Zucchini Frittata or Lemon Ricotta Pancakes.
 For lunch or dinner, you can’t go wrong with any of their pastas.
 They also have a beautiful bar for a Bellini in the morning or glass of wine at night.

-For a seasonal, healthy meal – Little Park
+For a seasonal, healthy meal – Little Park (NOW CLOSED)

 This seasonal restaurant highlights the best ingredients from Chef and owner Andrew Carmellini’s longtime partnerships with local farmers, anglers, vintners, ranchers and foragers.
 Peak ingredients like organic vegetables, free-range poultry, grass-fed meats, line-caught fish and heirloom grains are sourced for their level of quality, sustainability and nutrition.
 It’s a place you’ll always walk out feeling good – isn’t that what every restaurant dreams of?!